 - Deficient Knowledge

-Ineffective Denial may occur for patients with substance abuse related to personal vulnerability, ineffective coping skills with the substitution of drugs, and learned response patterns as a means of avoiding the discomfort of facing underlying issues and behaviors.
-By denying the existence of these factors, patients may continue to rely on substance abuse as a coping mechanism rather than seeking alternative methods of addressing their challenges.
+Ineffective denial may occur for clients with substance abuse related to personal vulnerability, ineffective coping skills with the substitution of drugs, and learned response patterns as a means of avoiding the discomfort of facing underlying issues and behaviors.
+By denying the existence of these factors, clients may continue to rely on substance abuse as a coping mechanism rather than seeking alternative methods of addressing their challenges.
 In denial, individuals do not only ignore the reality and problems but also minimize others’ concerns regarding their substance abuse, they also avoid taking responsibility for their actions and make others accountable for them (Zafar & Farhan, 2020).

 May be related to